Stonehenge Exhibitions Overview

 Circles Of Stone: Stonehenge And Prehistoric Japan

-One of the newly opened exhibitions in Stonehenge, the Circles of Stone pays an ode to the rich culture of prehistoric Japan.
+One of the newly opened Stonehenge exhibitions, the Circles of Stone pays an ode to the rich culture of prehistoric Japan.
 Housing several prestigious objects, the exhibition takes the visitors on a journey of Japanese settlements and stone circles of the middle and late Jomon period.
 You will discover that even though Japan and Britain may not have a direct link in history, they share a strong connection in the way people built stone circles and used stone tools as well as how rituals were performed.

 Check This Out: Things to Do in Stonehenge